chrisnappin/play-recaptcha/docs/high-level-api.md

 error.recaptchaNotReachable|Shown if there is an error contacting the reCAPTCHA API (e.g. Network timeout)|Unable to contact Recaptcha error.apiError|Shown if reCAPTCHA returns a response that the play-recaptcha module doesn't understand (e.g. Google have changed its functionality)|Invalid response from Recaptcha

-(see [messages](https://github.com/chrisnappin/play-recaptcha-v2-example/tree/release-2.2/conf/messages) for a complete example)
+(see [messages](https://github.com/chrisnappin/play-recaptcha-v2-example/tree/release-2.3/conf/messages) for a complete example)

 ## Controller

 ### reCAPTCHA v2 (using Play forms)
-Within your controller, you simply inject a verifier, and an implicit widgetHelper.
-An example using the built-in Guice DI would be:
+Within your controller, you simply inject a verifier, your view template (so that template dependencies are injected), and an implicit `ExecutionContext`.
+An example using the built-in dependency injection would be:

-    import com.nappin.play.recaptcha.{RecaptchaVerifier, WidgetHelper}
+    import com.nappin.play.recaptcha.RecaptchaVerifier
     import javax.inject.Inject

-    class ExampleForm @Inject() (val messagesApi: MessagesApi, val verifier: RecaptchaVerifier)( implicit widgetHelper: WidgetHelper) extends Controller with I18nSupport {
+    class ExampleForm @Inject() (myForm: views.html.myForm, verifier: RecaptchaVerifier, cc: ControllerComponents)( implicit executionContext: ExecutionContext) extends AbstractController(cc) with I18nSupport {

 Note that the play-recaptcha module performs a sanity check of the configuration upon startup.
 If it finds a fatal error it will write details of the issues to the error log, throw an unchecked ``com.typesafe.config.ConfigException`` or ``play.api.PlayException`` and the DI injection will fail.
 These are errors you should only get whilst developing your module.

-To show the form, invoke the template as you would normally, and the implicit ``widgetHelper`` will be passed, for example:
+To show the form, invoke the injected template, for example:

-    def show = Action { implicit request =>
+    def show = Action { implicit request: Request[AnyContent] =>
-        Ok(views.html.form(userForm))
+        Ok(myForm(userForm))
     }

-Since the play-recaptcha module uses futures, we also need to have an execution context in scope, e.g.:

-    implicit val context = scala.concurrent.ExecutionContext.Implicits.global

 Then in your form action, use the verifier's ``bindFromRequestAndVerify`` method much as you would a form's ``bindFromRequest`` method, except it returns a ``Future[Form[T]]`` instead of a ``Form[T]`` instance.
 Your form action can use this to return an asynchronous response, allowing the Play Framework to process further requests on the current thread, and reactively process the reCAPTCHA response once it is received.